Dual purpose dogs

-A dual purpose dog is therefore trained to perform more than one role and to do this Guide Dogs works collaboratively with other Assistance Dog UK charities.
+To do this, Guide Dogs works collaboratively with other Assistance Dog UK charities.

 If you are interested in our dual purpose dogs service, we can arrange a no-obligation visit to explain the service in more detail, answer any questions and see if a dual purpose dog would be right for you and your lifestyle.

 We want to communicate with you in the best way possible and can do this alongside your preferred interpreter, communication support worker or other language service professional.
 Alternatively, we can arrange for a suitably qualified interpreter to support during any visits.